Dinosaurs in Jurassic Park: Premise

 The franchise's premise involves the cloning of dinosaurs through ancient DNA, extracted from mosquitoes that sucked the blood of such animals and were then fossilized in amber, preserving the DNA.
 Later research showed that this would not be possible due to the degradation of DNA over time.
-The oldest DNA ever found only dated back approximately 1 million years, whereas dinosaurs died 66 million years ago.
+The oldest DNA ever found only dated back approximately 1 million years, whereas non-avian dinosaurs died 66 million years ago.
 It is also unlikely that dinosaur DNA would survive a mosquito's digestive process, and fragments of DNA would not be nearly enough to recreate a dinosaur.
-In addition, the type of mosquito used in the first film, Toxorhynchites rutilus, does not actually suck blood.
+In addition, the type of mosquito shown in the first film, Toxorhynchites rutilus, does not actually suck blood.

 The premise presents other issues as well.
 Michael Crichton's 1990 novel Jurassic Park and its film adaptation both explain that gene sequence gaps were filled in with frog DNA, although this would not result in a true dinosaur, as frogs and dinosaurs are not genetically similar.
 Furthermore, the novel uses artificial eggs to grow the dinosaurs, while the film uses ostrich eggs, although neither would be suitable for development.
-In addition, dinosaurs would likely have trouble adapting to the modern world, in part because of different oxygen levels.

 At the time of the first film's release, Spielberg said he considered the premise to be "science eventuality" rather than science fiction, although Crichton disagreed: "It never crossed my mind that it was possible.
 From the first moment of publication, I was astonished by the degree to which it was taken seriously in scientific circles".
-Microbiologists at the time considered the premise to be implausible.
-The film's dinosaur consultant, paleontologist Jack Horner, later said: "Even if we had dinosaur DNA, we don't know how to actually form an animal just from DNA.
+Microbiologists at the time also considered the premise to be implausible.
+The film's dinosaur consultant, paleontologist Jack Horner, said in 2018: "Even if we had dinosaur DNA, we don't know how to actually form an animal just from DNA.
 The animal cloning that we do these days is with a live cell.
 We don't have any dinosaur live cells.
 The whole business of having a dinosaur is a lot of fiction".
 Horner has instead proposed that a "Chickenosaurus" may be possible, by altering a chicken's DNA.